 Laboratory services may be provided in an office, clinic, hospital setting, or an independent clinical laboratory.
-Laboratory services are limited to those tests identified by the Centers for Medicare and Medicaid Services (CMS) which the individual provider or laboratory is Clinical Laboratory Improvement Amendments- (CLIA) certified to provide, bill and for which it can receive Medicaid payment.
+Laboratory services are limited to those tests identified by CMS which the individual provider or laboratory is CLIA certified to provide, bill and for which it can receive Medicaid payment.

-Practitioners billing CLIA regulated laboratory tests must submit the CLIA certification or registration certification to the Bureau for Medical Services (BMS) fiscal agent for inclusion into the respective practitioner's enrollment record.
+Practitioners billing CLIA regulated laboratory tests must submit the CLIA certification or registration certification to the BMS Fiscal Agent for inclusion into the respective practitioner's enrollment record.
 CLIA certifications must be kept current.

 Laboratory services require a written practitioner's order which includes the original signature of the member's treating provider, date ordered, member's diagnosis, and the specific test or procedure requested.
-Use of non-specific diagnosis code does not satisfy this requirement.
+Use of a non-specific diagnosis code does not satisfy this requirement.

-When specific, covered laboratory services require prior authorization review for medical necessity, the required medical documentation must be submitted to BMS utilization management contractor (UMC) by the referring practitioner.
+When specific, covered laboratory services require prior authorization review for medical necessity, the required medical documentation must be submitted to the Bureau for Medical Services (BMS) Utilization Management Contractor (UMC) by the referring practitioner.
 When services require prior authorization, a prior authorization must be obtained regardless of place of service.